nicolas-van/widget.js/docs/tutorial.rst

 other widgets.
 If relationship are correctly defined, whenever you destroy a widget all the widgets it created will be destroyed.
 By extension all ressources that were directly or indirectly reserved by that widget will also be freed.

-.. seealso:: If you want to use life cycle management outside of widgets you can use the ``spear.LifeCycle`` class.
+.. seealso:: If you want to use life cycle management outside of widgets you can use the ``widget.LifeCycle`` class.

 Putting It All Together
 -----------------------

-Spear.js is just a toolbox that gives some indications on how to define good components.
+widget.js is just a toolbox that gives some indications on how to define good components.
 It is still necessary to use common sense and good practices to create scalable and maintainable applications.

 Widgets should be considered as black boxes from the outside.
 A widget's HTML should only be modified by that same